 To manage our growth effectively, we must continue to implement our operational plans and strategies, improve and expand our infrastructure of people, information systems and facilities and expand, train and manage our employee base.
-We have rapidly increased employee headcount to support the growth in our business, and we intend for this growth to continue for the foreseeable future.
-To support continued growth, we must effectively integrate, develop and motivate a large number of new employees.
-Failure to manage our hiring needs effectively or successfully integrate new employees may have a material adverse effect on our business, financial condition and operating results.
+To support continued growth, we must effectively integrate, develop and motivate a large number of employees.
+Failure to improve and expand our infrastructure of employees may have a material adverse effect on our business, financial condition and operating results.